New Year's resolutions only expats will understand

 What would be your New Year's resolutions as an expat?
 Here are some New Year's resolution ideas only expats will understand.

 1. Learn enough language so you don’t sound – and feel – like a babbling toddler

 Or you can aim for fluency.
-Although, if it was on your list last year too, it's probably time to stick notes of those pesky irregular verbs and tricky vocabularly around the house.
+Although, if it was your New Year's resolution last year, too, it's probably time to stick notes of those pesky irregular verbs and tricky vocabularly around the house.